masyl/isomaton/doc/roadmap.md

 #Upcomming Releases

 ## v0.? - Smooth moves
-- Smooth animation of blocs between stage steps
 - Isograph can be modified with difgram or changelog
+- Add orientation to actors, blocs (n, e, w, s)
 - Add knight actor which looks for gold on its own
-- Add orientation to actors, blocs (n, e, w, s)
+- Actors should no try to move on a non-moving block, they should detect their move is no possible

 ## v0.? - Control
 - Player commands knight with keyboard/mouse (attach, retreat, follow);